-Notification of development applications will be undertaken in accordance with Part 3 of the Auburn DCP 2010.
+Notification of development applications will be undertaken in accordance with Part 3 of the Auburn DCP 2010 the requirements of the Parramatta Community Engagement Strategy, Appendix 1 - Consolidated Notification Requirements.

-2.0 Vision, Principles and Indicative Structure
+2 Vision, Principles, and Indicative Structure

 2.1 Vision

 Wentworth Point is a vibrant urban community that forms a key part of the broader Sydney Olympic Park Specialised Precinct, makes a significant contribution to providing high quality housing for Sydney's diverse and growing population in an environment that embraces its location adjoining Homebush Bay, the Parramatta River and Sydney Olympic Park, Parklands and represents contemporary, high density sustainable living.